Share My Qurbani

 You can help by sharing your Qurbani with those in need locally.

-LMOS will be distributing your Qurbani across Merseyside to the needy in our communities.
+Since 2018, LMOS has been distributing your Qurbani across Merseyside to the needy in our communities.
 Simply, fill in the form to notify us where and date to collect the meat and we will contact you to arrange collection.

 Together we can help local families by taking away their food worries.